A self-organized exhibition taking place in the private homes of Amsterdam-based artists.

 The word verdant does not just denote the colour green, it refers to ‘growing green’, to vegetation, and to nature – derived from the French words ‘vert’ and ‘verdure.’

 Nature imbues stillness as well as flow - like the waves of wind moving through a verdant green wheat field.
-Even in a city dwelling, amidst the anxiety of urban life, it can evoke serenity.
+Even in a city dwelling, amidst the anxiety of urban life, it can evoke

 Verdant: these four paintings, connect to my interest in exploring transitory zones between nature and culture, between different environments, surfaces and ecologies.